john-tech-writer/vintage-reel-service-guides/project-docs/image-workflow.md

 Menu > gears > AM / MF > AF mode > still picture / movie > S-AF+MF (auto-focus + allows fine manual adjustment) / MF (full manual control)

-To turn off MF assist (if on, this zooms to 10x when using manual focus to assist with fine adjustments - but it can be distracting):
+To turn MF assist on / off (if on, this zooms to 10x when using manual focus to assist with fine adjustments - but it can be distracting):

 / AM / MF > MF assist on / off